cdepage/zerodep/packages/guard/guard.string/README.md

 ## Install

 This utility is available from multiple @zerodep packages, enabling developers to select the most appropriately sized package (for both kb and capability) for different use cases.
 We believe one size does not fit all or most.
-See [@zerodep/utils](https://www.npmjs.com/package/@zerodep/utils) and [@zerodep/is](https://www.npmjs.com/package/@zerodep/guards).
+See [@zerodep/app](https://www.npmjs.com/package/@zerodep/app), [@zerodep/utils](https://www.npmjs.com/package/@zerodep/utils) and [@zerodep/is](https://www.npmjs.com/package/@zerodep/guards).

 ```
+// all @zerodep features, capabilities and utilities
+npm install @zerodep/app

 // entire set of @zerodep utilities
 npm install @zerodep/utils